hpcbg/ERTiRoB/ros2_ws/README.md

 ## Actions provided by the task board recorder

+There actions for task board manaagement and for recordings control.

+### Task board management

 The developed packages provide the following action for task board management:

 1. `/remove_task_board` of type `board_recorder_interfaces/action/RemoveTaskBoard` - action for removing all of the task board from the local database.